End-to-end kilonova models of neutron-star mergers with delayed black-hole formation: Results

 While the velocities in the NDW are spread between $0.05\la v/c\la 0.6$, the average velocity lies at about $v/c\sim 0.2$ in most models (cf. Table~\ref{tab:models}).
-This value is significantly higher than corresponding values reported in studies using a more approximate description of neutrino effects and of the central NS \citep[][]{Perego2014a,Fahlman2018a}, though seemingly well in agreement with \citet[][]{Fujibayashi2020a}, who adopt a grey leakage-plus-M1 scheme in GR.
+This value is significantly higher than corresponding values reported in studies using a more approximate description of neutrino effects and of the central NS \citep[][]{Dessart2009,Perego2014a,Fahlman2018a}, though seemingly well in agreement with \citet[][]{Fujibayashi2020a}, who adopt a grey leakage-plus-M1 scheme in GR.
+We demonstrate in Appendix~\ref{sec:relat-import-neutr} that this fast polar outflow is indeed driven by neutrino heating, mostly by neutrino captures on free nucleons but with an additional boost due to neutrino pair annihilation.
+Given the intrinsic angular structure of the NDW, with the highest velocities being reached close to the polar axis, it can be assumed that multi-dimensional effects, such as collimation by the other ejecta components, play a relevant role for explaining the high velocities.
 For stronger viscosity in the NS remnant (i.e. lower $\nvis$ or higher $\avis$) the neutrino luminosities, and therefore the NDW mass fluxes (cf. panel~(b) of Fig.~\ref{fig:glob}), are higher at given times due to faster dissipation of rotational kinetic into thermal energy.
-However, due to the reduced NS lifetimes, the total mass of the NS-torus ejecta (counted here as all material not being dynamical ejecta and fulfilling $r(\tcol)>1000\,$km) shows only a modest sensitivity to viscosity, $\mej^{\rm NS}\approx 0.02\text{--}0.04\,\Msun$ (cf. Table~\ref{tab:models}).
+However, due to the reduced NS lifetimes, the total mass of the NS-torus ejecta (counted here as all material not being dynamical ejecta and fulfilling $r(\tcol)>1000\,$km) shows only a modest sensitivity to viscosity, $\mej^{\rm NS}\approx 0.02\text{--}0.04\,\Msun$ (cf. Table~\ref{tab:models}), in particular more modest than in the models of long-lived NSs reported by \citet[][]{Fujibayashi2020a}, in which the ejecta from the torus (which tends to be more massive for higher viscosity) are launched entirely during the lifetime of the NS remnant.

 Once the NS collapses, the neutrino luminosities quickly decrease and NDWs are mostly shut off.
 Consistent with previous studies using viscous equilibrium BH-tori \citep{Fernandez2013b, Just2015a, Fujibayashi2020a}, viscous matter ejection becomes operative once neutrino cooling starts to become inefficient and dominated by viscous heating (cf. panel~(c) of Fig.~\ref{fig:glob}), and it produces an outflow of roughly spherical geometry (cf. reddish region in density map in panel~(d) of Fig.~\ref{fig:cont}).
 This viscously-driven (and dominant) part of the BH-torus outflow carries away about $20\text{--}40\,\%$ of the torus mass at BH formation, $\mtorBH$, i.e. it inherits the uncertainties connected to viscosity imprinted on $\mtorBH$ (cf. Sec.~\ref{sec:torus-neutr-richn}).
 Due to their low velocities of $\vej^{\rm BH}\sim$0.03-0.06$\,c$ (cf. Table~\ref{tab:models}), the viscous BH-torus ejecta barely interact with the faster outflow components ejected earlier.